Union Station Rail Corridor: Operations

 Union Station is the busiest passenger transportation hub in Canada, serving 250,000 people daily.
 It is a central hub for the Via Rail Corridor intercity service, the central hub for GO Transit commuter rail service for the Greater Toronto and Hamilton Area, and the terminus of the Union Pearson Express which connects to Canada's second-busiest transportation hub, Toronto Pearson Airport.
 It also provides connections to the Toronto subway, municipal and intercity bus services, and other active transportation modes.
 More than half of all Canadian intercity passengers and 91% of Toronto commuter train passengers travel through Union Station.
 To serve all this rail traffic, the USRC has up to 14 tracks across its width and four interlockings that add up to a total of 40 km of laid track.
 It also has platforms, over 180 signals, 250 switch machines, and various other associated infrastructure.

+Toronto Terminals Railway

-The Toronto Terminals Railway (TTR), a joint venture of the Canadian National Railway and Canadian Pacific Railway, directs and controls all train movements within the USRC at the John Street, Cherry Street, and Scott Street interlocking towers.
+The Toronto Terminals Railway (TTR), a joint venture of the Canadian National Railway and Canadian Pacific Railwayformed in 1906, directs and controls all train movements within the USRC at the John Street, Cherry Street, and Scott Street interlocking towers.
 The towers are staffed by train movement directors 24 hours a day, 365 days a year.
 The train movement directors control trains by route assignment, radio communication, track switching, and signals.

+Storage Yards

-North Bathurst Yard, to the north of the USRC east of Bathurst Street, is owned and operated by GO Transit for storing trains and maintenance equipment, as well as light servicing of trains.
+North Bathurst Yard, to the north of the USRC east of Bathurst Street and Don Yard to the east by the Don River are owned and operated by GO Transit for storing trains and maintenance equipment, as well as light servicing of trains.